ThelmaEre/Python-projects/README.md

 # Python-projects
-A collection of python projects
+A collection of my python projects